Martingales, laminates and minimal Korn inequalities: Korn's first inequality and the quantity N(d)

-holds can be explicitly answered (at least a priori) using the situation is much more complicated for $p\neq 2$.
+the situation is much more complicated for $p\neq 2$.
 Indeed, the question of determining the $L^p$ constant is still open even for the standard version of Korn's inequality (see \cite{Cassese} for more on this).
 However, we can employ our method to obtain bounds on a similar constant, namely $C^{\mathrm{rc}}$, which is defined as

 Indeed, Theorem \ref{thm : mainthm} allows us to prove \begin{proposition}